ShawHahnLab/umbra/README.md

 # Umbra

-A Python package and exectuable for Linux to help manage Illumina sequencing runs.  *The below and included Python docstrings are a start, but this draft version requires much more documentation and testing.*
+A Python package and executable for Linux to help manage Illumina sequencing runs.  *The below and included Python docstrings are a start, but this draft version requires much more documentation and testing.*